Pakistan’s leaders look to instill hope on Independence Day

 He also vowed to stand in complete solidarity with the oppressed people of Indian Illegally Occupied Jammu and Kashmir and provide political, moral, and diplomatic support to them.

+We will not let inimical forces to succeed, which are hell bent to create fissures and division among the Armed Forces and people of Pakistan.“

+Armed Forces, the ISPR said, with the support of Nation, will always defend the territorial integrity and peace of the motherland and continue to serve the nation as per the aspirations of people of Pakistan.

-Sindh Chief Minister Murad Ali Shah also visited Mazar-e-Qaid where a change of Guards ceremony was held.
+Sindh Chief Minister Murad Ali Shah also visited Mazar-e-Quaid where a change of Guards ceremony was held.

 On Sunday, Chief Of Army Staff (COAS) General Syed Asim Munir said that Pakistan is determined to rise among the comity of the nation and urged the public to reject conspirators fomenting hopelessness.